-Our particular interest in the outcome of this appeal is that the granting of any licence for any mussel farm will be rescinded and that the area of Kinsale Harbour surrounding the Dock Beach, in particular, will be preserved in its current natural state, with pristine and varied marine life, a popular and safe beach, enjoyed by both tourists and local residents throughout the year, without the damage likely to result from a large commercial bottom-culture mussel farm located adjacent to it.
+Our particular interest in the outcome of this appeal is that the granting of any licence for any mussel farm will be rescinded and that the area of Kinsale Harbour surrounding the Dock Beach, in particular, will be preserved in its current natural state, with pristine and varied marine life, a popular and safe beach, enjoyed by both tourists and local residents throughout the year, without the damage likely to result from a large commercial mussel farm located adjacent to it.

 Castlepark Village, which adjoins the Dock Beach has 28 homes, along with other neighbouring homes and apartments nearby (approx. 10 more), and is a residential area.
-The location of the proposed mussel farm is in the immediate waters in front of this residential area and we do not believe this is either appropriate or safe and will destroy our access to this natural amenity.
-Apart from being crowded with families with young children enjoying the natural amenity and the clean water for swimming during the summers, the Dock Beach is also a popular location for swimming competitions, like triathlons and it has become a very popular location for 'all weather' swimmers since the Covid era.
-The degradation of water quality from mussel bed dredging and other contamination will have a huge negative impact on this activity and may also pose health risks to swimmers and young children at the beach.
-Already the area is subject to strong currents which bring flotsam and jetsam from the harbour onto the beach regularly.
-Any silt, faeces and other detritus from the dredging and farming of mussels so close will end up in the beach area and on the beach with the incoming tide.
+In terms of location of the proposed mussel farm, it is right off this residential area (about 260 metres), and we do not believe this is either appropriate or safe.
+Apart from being crowded with families with young children enjoying the natural amenity and the clean water for swimming during the summers, the Dock Beach is also a popular location for swimming competitions, like triathlons and it has become a very popular location for 'all weather' / 'winter' swimmers since the

+Covid era.
+These swimmers go out around the proposed location of the mussel farm.
+The degradation of water quality from mussel bed dredging and other contamination, such as silt and animal faeces, will have a huge negative impact on this activity and may also pose health risks to swimmers and young children at the beach.
+Already the area is subject to strong currents which bring rubbish from the harbour onto the beach and some of us local residents are involved in clearing this rubbish and flotsam regularly.
+Any silt, faeces and other detritus from dredging and farming of mussels so close will end up in the beach area, and on the beach, where the current is southerly (this is frequent as it flows down from the Bandon River, further up the harbour).
+This impact of this proposed farm will represent a loss of existing amenity for the residents and property owners in Castlepark Village and other property owners in the area, along with all those from Cork city and other locations, who have been coming to the Dock Beach with their families for generations.